Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Research

-Our researchers can be found all over the world.
-We study the most relevant questions of our time.
-Human diversity in all its forms.
-We consider it of the utmost importance to contribute to answering the questions of today's world.
-We do so through our research programme Mobilities, Beliefs & Belonging (MOBB).
+Our researchers are working all over the world.
+We consider it of the utmost importance to answer the most urgent questions of today's world.

 Read more about our research.